 - 1. If the standard is FES, add the 9 Factors at the end of the PD. - 2.
-If the standard is narrative, add additional factors necessary to evaluate. - 3.
-For non-supervisory positions where OPM did not include benchmark/illustrations for grades within the 0456, the Classifier may use the following: Standards Appendix 3 Primary Standard, 5 U.S. 5104 Basis for Grading Positions, and other relevant classification standards and guides for cross-series comparison purposes.
+If the standard is narrative, add additional factors necessary to evaluate.

+3. For non-supervisory positions where OPM did not include benchmark/illustrations for grades within the 0456, the Classifier may use the following: Introduction to Position Classification Standards -Appendix 3 - Primary Standard, 5 U.S. 5104 - Basis for Grading Positions, and other relevant classification standards and guides for cross-series comparison purposes.